What the Bagua is in Feng Shui and How to Draw It

 Love and Marriage: same

-Health and Family relationships: same
+Health and Family: same

 Synergy: Center